CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 To view all EVPN events:

-1. Open the full screen Network Services|All EVPN Sessions card.
+1. Open the full screen Network Services/All EVPN Sessions card.

 2. Click **All Alarms** tab in the navigation panel.
 By default, events sort by time, with most recent events listed first.